 Construction of Affordable Housing

-Hodson, Hodson CG One, Hodson CG Two, Chilimington Green Developments and the Jarvis’ covenant with the Council as follows:-
+Hodson, Hodson CG One, Hodson CG Two, Chilmington Green Developments and the Jarvis’ covenant with the Council as follows:-

-Hodson and Chilmington Green Developments covenant with the Council to construct 70 Dwellings within the Hodson Viability Phase One Land and Chilmington Green Developments Viability Phase One Land as Extra-Care Housing Units prior to the date on which the 850th Dwelling to be Occupied is Occupied in accordance with the requirements of paragraphs 2 and 3 below;

-Hodson CG One, Hodson and Chilmington Green Developments covenant with the Council to construct a further 24 Dwellings within the Hodson Viability Phase One Land the Hodson CG One Viability Phase One Land and the Chilmington Green Developments Viability Phase One Land as Affordable Housing Units prior to the date on which the 650th Dwelling to be Occupied is Occupied in accordance with the requirements of paragraphs 4 and 5 below; and
+Hodson CG One, Hodson and Chilmington Green Developments covenant with the Council to construct 24 Dwellings within the Hodson Viability Phase One Land the Hodson CG One Viability Phase One Land and the Chilmington Green Developments Viability Phase One Land as Affordable Housing Units prior to the date on which the 1000th Dwelling to be Occupied is Occupied in accordance with the requirements of paragraphs 2 and 3 below; and

-The Jarvis’ covenant with the Council to construct a further 6 Dwellings within the Jarvis’ Viability Phase One Land as Affordable Housing Units prior to the date on which the 650th Dwelling to be Occupied is Occupied in accordance with the requirements of paragraphs 4 and 5 below.
+The Jarvis’ covenant with the Council to construct a further 6 Dwellings within the Jarvis’ Viability Phase One Land as Affordable Housing Units prior to the date on which the 650th Dwelling to be Occupied is Occupied in accordance with the requirements of paragraphs 2 and 3 below.

-28 of the Extra Care Housing Units referred to at paragraph 1.1 above shall be provided as Shared Ownership Units and 42 of the Extra Care Housing Units referred to at paragraph 1.1 above shall be provided as Affordable Rent Units (or Intermediate Affordable Housing Units if requested by the Owners' Agent and confirmed by the Council to the Owners’ Agent as being acceptable to the Council in writing at the Council’s absolute discretion).

-All of the Extra Care Housing Units referred to at paragraph 1.1 above shall be provided as 1 and/or 2 bedroom flats in one or more buildings in a single complex in the District Centre.

-12 of the Affordable Housing Units referred to at paragraphs 1.2 and 1.3 above shall be provided as Shared Ownership Units and 18 of the Affordable Housing Units referred to at paragraph 1.2 and 1.3 above shall be provided as Affordable Rent Units (or Intermediate Affordable Housing Units if confirmed by the Council in writing to the Owners’ Agent as being acceptable to the Council at the Council’s absolute discretion).
+12 of the Affordable Housing Units referred to at paragraphs 1.1 and 1.2 above shall be provided as Shared Ownership Units and 18 of the Affordable Housing Units referred to at paragraph 1.1 and 1.2 above shall be provided as Affordable Rent Units (or Intermediate Affordable Housing Units if confirmed by the Council in writing to the Owners’ Agent as being acceptable to the Council at the Council’s absolute discretion).

-All of the Affordable Housing Units referred to at paragraph 1.2 and 1.3 above shall be provided as 2 and/or 3 bed houses and one of the Affordable Housing Units referred to at paragraph 1.2 and paragraph 1.3 above shall accommodate Habinteg fixtures and fittings (eg loadings for hoists) and with such fixtures and fittings provided in accordance with reserved matters approvals and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide" standard.
+All of the Affordable Housing Units referred to at paragraph 1.1 and 1.2 above shall be provided as 2 and/or 3 bed houses and one of the Affordable Housing Units referred to at paragraph 1.1 and paragraph 1.2 above shall accommodate Habinteg fixtures and fittings (e.g. loadings for hoists) and with such fixtures and fittings provided in accordance with reserved matters approvals and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide" standard.

+The Owners covenant with the Council that they shall via the Owners' Agent serve:-

+an Occupation Notice on the Council in respect of the number of Dwellings detailed by column 2 of Table 1 in respect of Viability Phase Two ; and

+an Affordable Housing Information Request in respect of Viability Phase Two before the date detailed by column 3 of Table 1 and corresponding to Viability Phase Two.

+The Owners covenant with the Council that they shall via the Owners' Agent serve:-

+an Occupation Notice on the Council in respect of number of Dwellings detailed by column 2 of Table 1 in respect of Viability Phase Three ; and

+an Affordable Housing Information Request in respect of Viability Phase Three before the date detailed by column 3 of Table 1 and corresponding to Viability Phase Three.

-The Owners covenant with the Council not to Occupy more than 850 Dwellings unless and until:-
+The Owners covenant with the Council that they shall via the Owners' Agent serve:-

-All of the 70 Extra Care Housing Units referred to paragraph 1.1 above have been completely constructed in Viability Phase One in compliance with the requirements of paragraph 2 and paragraph 3 above and so that such Extra Care Units have been made ready for Occupation and either:-
+an Occupation Notice on the Council in respect of the number of Dwellings detailed by column 2 of Table 1 in respect of Viability Phase Four; and

+an Affordable Housing Information Request in respect of Viability Phase Four before the date detailed by column 3 of Table 1 and corresponding to Viability Phase Four

+The Council covenants with the Owners that within 30 Working Days of receiving an Affordable Housing Information Request from the Owners’ Agent pursuant to paragraphs 4 to 6 the Council shall serve on the Owners' Agent an Affordable Housing Information Reply including a fully populated Table 3 showing the Affordable Housing Provision: Mix Proportions for the relevant Viability Phase.